rasheedalt/Laravel-vue-buckelist-project/readme.md

 Laravel Vue Bucketlist App

-An example To Do App built with Laravel and React.
+A bucketlist app built with Laravel and Vuejs.
 It includes:

 An auth API, using tymon/jwt-auth to manage the JSON Web Tokens.
 Routing with Vue-router (private, public and split routes).